koii-network/docs/develop/settlement-layer/running-a-k2-node/validator-setup.md

 ## Step 4: Create a Stake Account

-Create the staking account using the validator's identity keypair and the authorized withdrawer keypair:
+Create the staking account using the validator's identity keypair and the authorized withdrawer keypair.

 ```bash
 koii create-stake-account ~/stake-account-keypair.json <AMOUNT_TO_STAKE> --stake-authority ~/validator-keypair.json --withdraw-authority ~/withdrawer-keypair.json